-University: University of Edinburgh
+University: University of Bristol

 The energy and natural resources sector is an important part of the legal landscape and is currently making more headlines than ever before.
 It covers, among other things, oil and gas projects, pipelines, refineries, liquefied natural gas, nuclear, renewables, and water and wastewater.
 Emerging energy initiatives such as biofuels and carbon capture and trading also feature.
 The key legal issues centre on the development and financing of projects, M&A, disputes and trading, and may be either domestic or international in scope.

 William Jones, a senior associate in RPC’s energy insurance practice, always wanted to be a spy.
 However, rather than embarking on a career in espionage following university, William focused on his other major passion.
 “I’d always been interested in the law.
 I chose the solicitor route rather than the Bar because I enjoy working in teams, dealing directly with commercial clients, and taking account of your clients’ commercial drivers.
 I also like taking a more holistic view of a commercial disagreement rather than looking at it in strictly legal terms.”

 Following his legal studies, William undertook a training contract at RPC.
 “I was looking for a firm that had a broad range of practice areas” he remarks, “because as a law student it’s quite difficult to really know what you want to end up doing until you’ve done it.
 I wanted to go somewhere that offered me four very different seats and at the end feel confident that I was doing something that interested me and that I wanted a career in.”